IBD and Sexual Health: Is There a Link?

 Are men with inflammatory bowel disease (IBD) more likely to experience erectile dysfunction?
-In a recent study, approximately 39 percent of men experienced some sexual dysfunction and 94 percent had erectile dysfunction.
+In a recent study, approximately 39% of men experienced some sexual dysfunction and 94% had erectile dysfunction.

-It’s too soon to declare a physical relationship between the conditions, though, says Dr. Bruce Kava, urology expert and director of men's health for the University of Miami Health System.
+It’s too soon to declare a physical relationship between the conditions, though, says Bruce Kava, M.D., urology expert and director of men’s health for the University of Miami Health System.

 “A trend was seen in this research study of 67 men,” he says.
-“Larger samples will need to be studied in follow-up research.
+“Larger groups of men will need to be studied in prospective clinical trials.”
 Other physical and mental health factors related to ED also should be factored into the analysis.
 Diabetes, heart disease, high blood pressure, dyslipidemia, depression, obesity, and smoking are all risk factors for erectile dysfunction, which is highly prevalent in the adult male population.

 What is inflammatory bowel disease?

 IBD causes your digestive tract to become chronically inflamed.
 IBDs, such as Crohn’s disease or ulcerative colitis, can affect both men and women equally.
 Crohn’s disease occurs in any part of the gastrointestinal tract.
 Ulcerative colitis only occurs in the large intestine (the colon).
 Typically, your doctor will prescribe medications to treat these conditions.
 But if your case is severe, it may require surgery.